PowerGridModel/power-grid-model-io/docs/converters/tabular_converter.md

 SPDX-License-Identifier: MPL-2.0
 -->
 # Tabular converter
-Tabular data are commonly stored in spreadsheet files: Excel files, CSV files, GNF files, databases, pandas DataFrames, etc.
+Tabular data is commonly stored in spreadsheet files: Excel files, CSV files, GNF files, databases, pandas DataFrames, etc.
 The similarity between all tabular data is that it contains multiple `tables`, each with multiple `columns`, possibly with a specific `unit` row.
 Others may have categorical values that need to be further mapped (i.e., open: 0, closed: 1).
 These attributes are referred to as `substitutions`.